 But if you choose to enroll in Medicare Part B, it is a good idea to have a secondary plan in place in order to supplement what Medicare Parts A and B do not cover.
 Whether it is an Advantage plan or traditional supplement, you will almost always benefit from secondary coverage.

-In our opinion, supplement plans are the more comprehensive insurance plans.
-Consumers might pay higher monthly premiums, but their out of pocket expenses will be much less with a Medigap policy.
-And there are few if any network restrictions.
-Like all things in life, you get what you pay for.
+In our opinion, traditional Medicare supplement plans are the more comprehensive insurance policies.
+You might pay higher monthly premiums, but your out of pocket exposure will be much less with an Advantage policy.
+And there are few if any network restrictions with a supplement.

 If you are healthy, like any other insurance, you need not worry about your plan.
-In fact, you will probably save money by enrolling in an Advantage Plan as the premiums are usually lower than Medicare supplements life Plans F, G, or N.
+In fact, you will probably save money by enrolling in an Advantage Plan as the premiums are usually lower than Medicare supplement policies like Plans F, G, or N.

-However, if you get sick and have any major claims, Advantage plans will typically have much larger out of pocket expenses for the insured.
-In the long run, you may not have saved any money at all.
+However, if you get sick and have major claims, Advantage plans will typically have larger out of pocket expenses In the long run, you may not have saved any money at all.
 In fact, you could be spending a great deal more.

 The other issue with Advantage plans is that they are network driven plans.
 If you choose Humana or United Healthcare, then you will want to make sure your doctor(s) accept that coverage.
 Going out of network for care can expose you to even more out-of-pocket expenses.

 It should be noted that in some states, like Ohio for instance, those under age 65 who are eligible for Medicare due to disability cannot purchase a traditional Medicare supplement.
 In these cases, a Medicare Advantage plan will be the only other option to Original Medicare.